Labrador Gold (TSXV:LAB) Total Liabilities: C$0.35 Mil (As of Mar. 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Labrador Gold Corp is a Canadian-based mineral exploration company.
-It focuses on the acquisition and exploration of prospective gold projects in the Americas.
-The company also has mineral rights interests in Ontario, Canada.
-Its projects include Borden Lake Extension Project, the Hopedale property, and the Kingsway property.
+Labrador Gold Corp is a company involved in the acquisition and exploration of prospective gold projects in the Americas.
+The Company's projects include Hopedale, Borden Lake, Kingsway, Scotch Property, and other properties.